King George V School, Hong Kong: School Field

 KGV's artificially turfed field is ESF's multipurpose sports facility.
 It has markings for various sports, such as rugby, football (soccer), hockey, and also has a long & triple jump track running the perimeter of the field.
 The field itself is 100 metres long, and is flanked on its school side by a 100-metre-long sprint track and seating facilities for students.

 The field was reopened on 29 April 2014 after a HK$34 million renovation.
 On the opening day, 575 students broke the Guinness World Record of 'Most Participants in a Beep Test', previously held by a college in Australia.
 This is the second world record broken by the school, the other being 'Most People Planking Simultaneously' with 1,549 students on 16 December 2011.
 In 2014, the field was rebuilt and to celebrate, the school went for the world record of Most People Participating in the Multi-Stage Fitness Test.
 A then-record of 575 beep test participants out of the 587 participants who started successfully completed the required number of intervals.
 This record was ratified by the Guinness World Records until it was broken by AFC Harrogate in 2017.

-Volleyball and Basketball Courts

-There are two courts in the Peel Block, one for volleyball and the other for basketball.
-They are used by the students during recess and also see use in certain interschool events.

-Pride Gym

-The Pride Gym is a covered, air-conditioned gym room located outside the Pavilion.

-Swimming Pool

-Built in 1979, the school's swimming pool is located behind the Peel Block.
-It is a 22-metre swimming pool with six lanes, normally in operation from April to November.

-Future site development

-There were plans to amalgamate King George V School, Jockey Club Sarah Roe School and Kowloon Junior School to allow the three schools to grow further and work more closely given the close proximity of the three schools.
-This project was known as the Kowloon Learning Campus (KLC).
-This caused over 100 parents to sign a petition against the KLC in 2015.
-The then-KGV Principal Dr. Edward Wickins was appointed as the executive principal of the KLC who often informed the students of KGV of the progress of the KLC.
-However, in 2017 the ESF Board announced that the same goals the KLC would work to achieve would have also worked with three separate schools.
-Hence, the project was scrapped, and Dr. Edward Wickins retired after twelve years at KGV that same year.